 Silence speaks volumes.
-Jason Cheng of Project Homecoming noticed the silence in August 2020, at the height of the 3rd COVID wave in Hong Kong, when he realized there was no news coverage whatsoever on the situation of homeless people under this unprecedented pandemic.
+Angel Lau of Project Homecoming noticed the silence in August 2020, at the height of the 3rd COVID wave in Hong Kong, when she realized there was no news coverage whatsoever on the situation of homeless people under this unprecedented pandemic.
 Fast food restaurants, for example, stopped operating 24/7 under the government’s pandemic measures, taking away a crucial space of refuge for many homeless people at night.
-Jason and his teammate, Angel Lau, decided to learn more, talking to homeless people all over Hong Kong Island to get a grasp on the situation.
+Angel and her teammate, Jason Chan, decided to learn more, talking to homeless people all over Hong Kong Island to get a grasp on the situation.

 In a way, Project Homecoming was the embodiment of this year’s theme.
 The team’s proposal outlined a multi-stage initiative that seeks to assist the homeless community in tackling the adversity that was exacerbated by the pandemic.